BeardVR/RecRoom2017Tencer/README.md

 Hello, and welcome to this repo.
 This repo only has a Q&A and set up as the build can't really be legally put on github.
 All instructions should be on the first release and in that release there should be a Readme file. go check that please.

+Yeah so if this repo suddenly gains traction i'll make a 2016 build or something